wp-plugins/wp-live-chat-support/readme.txt

 == Upgrade Notice ==

+= 4.4.0 =
+It is highly recommended that you upgrade to WP Live Chat Support version 4.4.0 for security reasons.

 = 4.1.4 =
 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.4.0 - 2015-07-08 - Critical Priority =
+* Major security update.
+Please ensure you update to this version to eliminate previous vulnerabilities.

 = 4.3.5 Espresso - 2015-07-03 - Low Priority =
 * Enhancement: Provision made for live chat encryption in the Pro version (compatibility)